Alexadol/Salmonella_novobiocin/README.md

 We used **WoPPER** web server [7] for position-related data analysis of gene expression in prokaryotes.
 Tables with log2Foldchange were obtained after DESeq2 analysis and were used as an input.

 	GO enrichment analysis
 We also performed enrichment analysis in GO terms for differentially expressed genes.
-Since Salmonella enterica and especially this strain is non-model organism there was no available ready-to-use database with a mapping of gene names and GO-terms we created our own custom database.
+Since *Salmonella enterica* and especially this strain is a non-model organism there was no available ready-to-use database with a mapping of gene names and GO-terms and we created our own custom database.
 Web-server **Quick GO** [8] was used to retrieve data about mapping and the resulting database can be found as *Salmonella_enterica_14028S_gene_to_GO* file.\
 This database can be used for GO-enrichment analysis in **topGO package**  [9] and an example of the code for such analysis can be found in the *Enrichment_analysis_TopGO.r* file.

 	Clusterization using expression data